piecesofreg09/study_django/pieces.md

 9. `__init__.py`

 This file makes the directory as a package.
 Hence you can use `.` notation to access files in this directory.

+10. Testing views: `response.context`

+The most interesting variable we demonstrate above is `response.context`, which is the context variable passed to the template by the view.
+This is incredibly useful for testing, because it allows us to confirm that our template is getting all the data it needs.
+In other words we can check that we're using the intended template and what data the template is getting, which goes a long way to verifying that any rendering issues are solely due to template.